 *call ahead to ensure that your post office location offers this service.

+What else can you do with your custom designed digital monogram once it’s created?
 Make notebooks, of course.
 Really cute notebooks.
 Maybe for all the members of your wedding party, or everyone who survived your bachelorette?

 With a minimum order of 10, you’ll have enough of these darling custom journals from May Designs for at least those occasions.
 Or go big, and give them to the whole dang guest list (just budget accordingly, as they’re $10 each for 200).
-They’re totally custom, so you pick your pattern and inside pages, in addition to exploiting that excellent custom wedding logo from Papercake Designs… one more time!
+They’re totally custom, so you pick your pattern and inside pages, in addition to exploiting that excellent custom wedding logo one more time!

 PS We also love their photo books, set up to connect right to Instagram to pull in everyone’s images from your special day. #ourwedding, anyone?